Elisabeth Elliot’s book Passion and Purity is NOT a love story.

 Even when they’re together they’re not really together.
 He goes down the river, inland, to minister, and he’s gone for months at a time.
 She desperately wants him back for Christmas, and he tells her that he’ll try.
 But he never comes.
 He just sends her letter after letter about how sad he is that he can’t be there, and she feels guilty that she is hurt by this.

 He’s always sad that he’s not with her, but never sad enough to actually make her a priority.

 And then, suddenly, they marry without a second thought when an opening in the mission organization comes, but only for a married couple.

 The time from when he first declares his love and when they marry?
 Five years.

-Five years of him leaving her in limbo, letters infrequent, sometimes declaring love, sometimes not, always talking about how tortured he is, never doing anything tangible to tell her that he’s important to her.
+Five years of him leaving her in limbo, letters infrequent, sometimes declaring love, sometimes not, always talking about how tortured he is, never doing anything tangible to tell her that she’s important to him.

 And the point that Elisabeth wants all women to learn while reading her book?
 That you need to put your trust in God and wait patiently, and never actually demand anything from a man.

 Want to explore more some of the dangerous messaging surrounding sex and marriage in the evangelical world?

 Don’t miss The Great Sex Rescue–with the results of our survey of 20,000 women!